mayankpathak4513/Locating_maps_using_ipython/README.md

 Various map plotting has been done using basic python coding in the jupyter notebook.
 Follow to try ,implement and practice to match best results possible out of this notebook.

-### Run all the commands and coding snippets in the python jupyter notekook and get the suprisingly outputs.
+### Run all the commands and coding snippets in the python jupyter notebook and get the suprisingly outputs.

 # let's Go step by step to implement and Execute the Coding part